Fraud Detection & Prevention

 Compare a new transaction's behavioral embedding against the customer's established profile to flag anomalies in real-time:

-) AS deviation
+) AS profile_similarity

-FROM Transaction t
+FROM Transaction

-ORDER BY deviation DESC
+ORDER BY profile_similarity

 Behavioral embeddings encode transaction amount, time of day, merchant category, location, and device — capturing patterns that no static rule can express.